scrapy/scrapy/docs/topics/asyncio.rst

 implementations: :class:`~asyncio.SelectorEventLoop` (default before Python 3.8, required when using Twisted) and :class:`~asyncio.ProactorEventLoop` (default since Python 3.8, cannot work with Twisted).
 So on Python 3.8+ the event loop class needs to be changed.
-Scrapy since VERSION does this automatically when you change the :setting:`TWISTED_REACTOR` setting or call :func:`~scrapy.utils.reactor.install_reactor`, but if you install the reactor by other means or use an older Scrapy version you need to call the following
+Scrapy since 2.6 does this automatically when you change the :setting:`TWISTED_REACTOR` setting or call :func:`~scrapy.utils.reactor.install_reactor`, but if you install the reactor by other means or use an older Scrapy version you need to call the following